-The death of a loved one can often leave us in a bad place, not because of their death but because of the problems they leave behind on their passing, which in one way or another have affected us.
+The death of a loved one may often leave us struggling, not always because they’ve passed, but because of the problems they leave behind on their passing that have affected us.

-We cannot change what didn’t happen or should have happened.
+We cannot always change the things that happen.
 We cannot also change where we were with that person when he or she passed, we can only change where we go from here.
-I feel it’s pointless holding on to animosity, because we didn’t get to live the life we wanted; that only hurts us more.
-It also stops us from moving on with our lives and bonding with our children.
+It’s pointless holding on to animosity, because we didn’t get the life we should have had or needed.
+It stops us from moving on with our lives and bonding with our own children.

-For many people of course, letting go is the biggest challenge and it’s that which is part of the grieving process.
+Where our loved ones have passed, it is part of a process where they will continue to live in spirit, in another form.
+They are always around us.
+For many people letting go it becomes the biggest challenge and it’s that which is part of the grieving process.